Skip to content

-Equipment around the house / Care technology
+Equipment around the house and care technology

 Equipment around the house

-• There are numerous outlets with a huge range of equipment available to help you around the house.
+There are numerous outlets with a huge range of equipment available to help you around the house.
 The choice and variety can be confusing but here are a few points to bear in mind:

 - Equipment such as grab rails can be purchased through DIY stores or online